24Hip-Hop

 At the same time, Waves isn’t limiting his comeback to a single project.
 He’s also released a new EP titled I GOT TIME TODAY, a compact but focused extension of his sound.
 Like everything else in his catalog, it’s fully self-produced, engineered, and mastered, reinforcing his place as a true DIY pioneer in a space that often depends on large teams.

-One standout track from the EP, “Time Moves Slow,” captures his core strength.
+One standout track from the EP, “Blow A Check,” captures his core strength.
 The song leans into space and tone, letting emotion sit at the front instead of overcomplicating the production.
 It’s restrained, intentional, and confident in its simplicity.
 That restraint is what gives his music weight.

 This dual release strategy says a lot about where Yanni Waves is right now.
 He isn’t easing back into the industry.
 He’s stepping in with range, discipline, and a clear sense of direction.